lineality/definition_behavior_studies/README.md

 Note:
 Undefined terms (one might say 'undefined behaviors') such as the term 'complexity' and 'complex' are usually detrimental in project-definition and clear process management.
-Undefined and undefinable terms increase a risk of system-collapse whether wielded by incompetence, malice, or perhaps more often 'indeterminate incompetence and malice' (which is not even recognized by most people as the real threat and actor that it is).
+Undefined and undefinable terms increase a risk of system-collapse whether wielded by incompetence, malice, or perhaps more often 'indeterminate incompetence and malice' (which is often not recognized as existing).
 If you encounter such a term, require that it is clearly defined or prohibit its use in planning.
-"I don't know what I want and I don't know what I'm doing and I don't know what I'm talking about." is not a project plan, outline, or proposal regardless of how much lipstick is used to characterize it a transparent report on the above very commonly required definition areas.
+"I don't know what I want, and I don't know what I'm doing and, I don't know what I'm talking about." is not a project plan, outline, or proposal regardless of how much lipstick is used to characterize it a transparent report on the above very commonly required definition areas.

 We can use system-fitness-health-status-indicators.